-In NAF, the SEP will be implemented by the PMU, in coordination with NAF Director general office, the Takaful Unit, the Aid Program Unit, the Institutional Development Unit, the Communications Unit and the Research and Studies Unit.
+In NAF, the SEP will be implemented by the PMU, in coordination with NAF Director general office, the UCT Unit, the Aid Program Unit, the Institutional Development Unit, the Communications Unit and the Research and Studies Unit.
 The PMU will include one project manager, one technical coordinator, six technical officers and an IT team.
 The PMU is responsible of ensuring the implementation of the SEP, in line with the commitment plan for the project.
 The organizational structure will be as shown in the figure below.
 Assigned officers who need to have detailed technical and historical knowledge of NAF work (e.g. GRM officer) could be appointed by NAF, from within their units, rather than hiring an external.
 This must be done in coordination with the Bank.

 The key officer in relation to implementation of the SEP will be the Communication and GRM officer, he/she will need to liaise with NAF's management and relevant technical sections throughout the implementation duration.
 Until the PMU is established, NAF has assigned focal points managing Communications and GRM.
 Communication is managed by the Head of the Communication section, who works closely with a technical Communication committee that was officially formed by NAF management to provide advisory support around the communication activities of the program.
 On GRM, NAF has an equipped team of 10 GRM officers and a call center supervisor, GRM officers who respond to inquiries received through the call center and online form and refer grievances and complaints to NAF technical staff.
-The GRM MIS allows for recording and tracking of all cases (for further information, refer to section XX), the GRM team, including the GRM supervisor are assigned as the key GRM focal points within NAF.
+The GRM MIS allows for recording and tracking of all cases, the GRM team, including the GRM supervisor are assigned as the key GRM focal points within NAF.

-In the SSC, the project will utilize their existing internal structure to manage the program, through the newly formed committees in SSC and the automated processes.
-The Digital Administration is the only managerial administration that is physically established and staffed within SSC to manage "Istidama" (non-virtual), it consists of three directorates: The Beneficiaries Directorate, the Contributors Directorate, and the Attainment Directorate.
-The Beneficiaries' Directorate manages the Istidama Istidama program, by 70 Civil Servants.
-In the case of firms under category 2, which have to submit financial documents, The Technical Committee (formed from Ministry of Labor, Social Security Corporation, Ministry of Industry Trade and Supply, Tax department) reviews the financial requirements submitted by each firm and advises on their eligibility, the outcome of the review process is then submitted to the Defense Order, which may endorse of revise the results.
-The entire process is automated using SSC system; additionally, SSC will assign two focal point to manage Project coordination with the Bank: the head of the Digital Administration Services Directorate (responsible of processes) and the Head of Operations (responsible of instructions).
+In the SSC, the project utilized their existing internal structure to manage the program, through the formed committees in SSC and the automated processes.
+The Digital Administration was the only managerial administration that was physically established and staffed within SSC to manage "Istidama" (non-virtual).
+It consisted of three directorates: The Beneficiaries Directorate, the Contributors Directorate, and the Attainment Directorate.
+The Beneficiaries' Directorate managed the Istidama program, with 70 Civil Servants.
+In the case of firms under category 2, which had to submit financial documents, the Technical Committee (formed from the Ministry of Labor, Social Security Corporation, Ministry of Industry Trade and Supply, and Tax Department) reviewed the financial requirements submitted by each firm and advised on their eligibility.
+The outcome of the review process was then submitted to the Defense Order, which may have endorsed or revised the results.
+The entire process was automated using the SSC system; additionally, SSC assigned two focal points to manage Project coordination with the Bank: the head of the Digital Administration Services Directorate (responsible for processes) and the Head of Operations (responsible for instructions).